 The Chabet Archive: Covering Fifty Years of the Artist’s Materials

-Initiated in 2008, this project compiled and digitised primary materials on the renowned Filipino artist, teacher, and curator Roberto Chabet (b.
-1937), as one of multiple entry points into the complicated discourse of modernity and contemporaneity in the Philippines.
+Initiated in 2008, this project compiled and digitised primary materials on the renowned Filipino artist, teacher, and curator Roberto Chabet (1937-2013), as one of multiple entry points into the complicated discourse of modernity and contemporaneity in the Philippines.

 The Chabet Archive: An Introduction

 In memory of Joy Dayrit (1944 – 2011)

 The Chabet Archive is a milestone project that has brought together and digitised over 8,000 documents covering over fifty years of work by Filipino conceptual artist Roberto Chabet.
 Including personal and unpublished photographs of works and exhibitions, from his earliest documented student work from 1959 to the recently concluded ‘Chabet: 50 Years’ series of exhibitions from 2011 – 2012, interviews, notes, letters, sketches, catalogues, brochures, invitations, videos, and clippings, the collection maps the artist’s extensive body of work and his contributions to Philippine art.